 In some cases, a pinched nerve can resolve on its own.
 There are also a variety of non-surgical options to treat pain and other symptoms of a pinched nerve.
 Pain relief can allow patients to undertake other rehabilitation measures, such as special exercises.

-Conservative care is initially recommended.
+Conservative care is initially recommended to reduce symptoms of a pinched nervice.
 This includes the following: